 Jiménez Lozano's first novel was Historia de un otoño (1971), which tells the story of a group of women religious in 17th century France whose resistance to royal authority led to the destruction of the Abbey of Port-Royal des Champs.
 El sambenito (1972) narrates the drama of the last trial held by the Spanish Inquisition in the late 18th century, in which Pablo de Olavide was condemned for impiety and heresy.
 Jiménez Lozano has published several novels set in the period of the Spanish Civil War and the postwar period: La salamandra (1973), Duelo en la Casa Grande (1982), Un hombre en la raya (2000), Retorno de un cruzado (2013), and Se llamaba Carolina (2016).
-Recreations of Biblical stories also figure prominently in the author's work, in numerous short stories and in the novels Sara de Ur (1989), El viaje de Jonás (2002), Libro de visitantes (2007) and Abram y su gente (2014).
+Recreations of Biblical stories also figure prominently in the author's work, in numerous short stories and in the novels Sara de Ur (1989), El viaje de Jonás (2002), Libro de visitantes (2007), Abram y su gente (2014) and La querencia de los búhos (2019).
 Another important series of novels deals with social and religious questions, old and new: Parábolas y circunloquios de Rabí Isaac Ben Yehuda (1325-1402), La boda de Ángela (1993), Las sandalias de plata (1996), Los compañeros (1997), Ronda de noche (1998), Las señoras (1999), Los lobeznos (2001), Carta de Tesa (2004) and Agua de Noria (2008).
 The author's fastasy novels include Relación topográfica (1992), Maestro Huidobro (1999) and Un pintor de Alejandría (2010).
 Jiménez Lozano has dedicated three works of fiction to great figures of Spanish literature (San Juan de la Cruz, Miguel de Cervantes and Santa Teresa): El mudejarillo (1992), Las gallinas del licenciado (2005) and Precauciones con Teresa (2015).
 Memorias de un escribidor, published in 2018, is a humorous biography.

 Short story collections published by Jiménez Lozano include El santo de mayo (1976), El grano de maíz rojo (1988), Los grandes relatos (1991), El cogedor de acianos (1993) and Un dedo en los labios (1996); the latter is dedicated entirely to female protagonists.
 More recent volumes of stories include El ajuar de mamá (2006), La piel de los tomates (2007), El azul sobrante (2009).
 In addition, Tom ojos azules, a story published in 1995, was adapted in 2016 by the composer John Craton as the libretto for a children's opera.
 Another of the author's biblical stories, "El paseante, o Ester recontada" (2012) has been published alongside a facsimile version of the scroll of The Book of Esther which is held in the Cathedral of Madrid.